Every year, numerous holidays are celebrated in Glasgow. Below are the main dates for these festivities:January 1: New Year's Day (national)

 The official tourism site in Scotland is a treasure trove of information for Glasgow.

-The currency of the United Kingdom is the Pound Sterling (£).
+The currency used in the United Kingdom is the British Pound (GBP).

 The above exchange rate is given for information because is variable.

 See your doctor before you travel.
 It is also recommended to take out insurance covering medical expenses and repatriation before your trip.
 Glasgow counts several hospitals and medical institutions, as well as quality medical practitioners and health specialists.Vaccination

 There are no vaccination requirements for visitors to the United Kingdom.